uhbr/Mini_project2/README.md

 ## Project Structure
   Main.py: The Python script that contains the logic to read the trial data, process the ECoG signal, and compute the mean ERP for each finger.
-  mini_project_2_data: Folder containing the required data files. events_file_ordered.csv: CSV file containing the trial information (start time, peak time, and finger identifier). brain_data_channel_one.csv: CSV file containing the ECoG signal data.
+  mini_project_2_data: Folder containing the required data files. events_file_ordered.csv: CSV file containing the trial information (start time, peak time, and finger identifier).
+All data in this file is float or int. brain_data_channel_one.csv: CSV file containing the ECoG signal data.

 ## Dependencies